djsudduth/wspr-reports/README.md

 **Be sure to save the headers with the data (api forthcoming)**

 ## xray data
-Save GOES `xrays-6-hour.json` directly to same folder from https://services.swpc.noaa.gov/json/goes/primary/
+Save GOES `xrays-6-hour.json` soon after directly to same folder from https://services.swpc.noaa.gov/json/goes/primary/
 See example GOES data in the repo.